 If you love the water, head to the lakes of Plymouth for some great fun!
 There are three public swimming beaches in the city.

-- Medicine Lake East Beach right on Medicine Lake Boulevard
+- Medicine Lake East Beach is right on Medicine Lake Boulevard

 - Medicine Lake West Beach is on Medicine Lake Drive